 Drs.
 Mackinnon and Pies offered a new explanation for this instability, which I have tried to “translate” in three steps below.
 Their model is quite different from the current diagnostic system for bipolar disorder.

 You see, according to the current official rules of diagnosis (the DSM-5), “mixed states” are still very narrowly defined: multiple manic symptoms and multiple depressive symptoms at the same time.
 Other more subtle combinations don’t count.
-(If the idea that manic and depressive symptoms can occur together is news to you, better jump back to the main page on diagnosis and return here after that).
+(If the idea that manic and depressive symptoms can occur together is news to you, better read about Mixed States and return here after that).
 Similarly, the DSM only recognizes cycles of 4 days or longer.
 Any shorter doesn’t fit on the map.

 But patients do have other combinations of depression and hypomania, or mania — not just the two worst phases together.
 And they do have cycles shorter than 4 days.
 The DSM can’t really handle these variations, but the model shown here handles them very well.
 When I show these pictures to my patients, I often see the “light bulb” go on in their head.

 Symptoms vary at different rates

 Here the green curve represents mood, the red curve represents energy, and the black curve represents “intellect” (speed of thought, creativity, ability to connect ideas).

 As you can see, if they all go up together — and far enough “up” — this would be what is commonly called a manic or hypomanic episode, as shown at point A on the graph.
 If they all come down together, far enough, that would be an episode of “major depression”, as shown at point B. But now we can see how “agitated depression” could be part of a bipolar problem, when the energy curve is up while the others are down, as at point D.